Key Points

 attention to the market, sector funds are less diversified than the

-broader market and hence are often more volatile.
+broader market and hence are often more volatile. - Bond funds can be divided into four

 broad categories: tax-exempt, taxable, high quality, and high